 More recent work gives improved algorithm with smaller $c$, in fact even $c = 1$ (but different constants), see \cite{selinger12efficient,kliuchnikov16practical}.
-To go from single-qubit gates to general $q$-qubit gates, one needs at most $O(4^q)$ gates (since each gate on $q$ qubits has $2^q \times 2^q$ elements), and the decomposition can be done in terms of single-qubit gates and CNOTs.
-In other words, the set of gates consisting of single-qubit gates and CNOT is universal, and in fact even a restricted set of single-qubit gates (the two gates indicated in Theorem \ref{thm:sk}) is universal.
+To go from single-qubit gates to general $q$-qubit gates, one needs at most $O(q^2 4^q)$ basic gates (i.e., the gates of Theorem \ref{thm:sk}); intuitively, this is because each gate on $q$ qubits has $2^q \times 2^q$ elements, and it takes $q^2$ basic gates to ``fill'' an arbitrary element of a large matrix -- for a detailed discussion, see \cite[Ch.~4]{nielsen02quantum}.
+In other words, the set of gates consisting of just $H, T$ and CNOT is universal.
 This shows that with a very small set of basic gates, we can construct any unitary matrix in any dimension, although this may require many operations.
-Once again, this is important for practical reasons: the current generation of quantum hardware only allows (natively) single-qubit gates and CNOT gates, but all other gates can be constructed from these.
+Once again, this is important for practical reasons: the current generation of quantum hardware only allows (natively) certain single-qubit gates and CNOT gates, but all other gates can be constructed from these.